SumedhaKulkarni/react-common-components/README.md

-This project was generated using [create-react-app](https://github.com/facebook/create-react-app) version 2.1.8 with features:
+This project was generated using [create-react-app](https://github.com/facebook/create-react-app) version 2.1.8 with below features:
-- since it has React 16.8 version, all components are written using react hooks
+- all components are written using react hooks
-- all componenets have unit test cases in place
+- all components have unit test cases in place
 - all components follow `W3C Accessibility` guidelines

 ## Development Server